skinos7/doc/com/network/frame.md

     {
         "ifname object":
         {
-            "status":"Whether online",    // [ down, up ], up for online, down for offline
+            "status":"Whether online",    // [ "down", "up" ], up for online, down for offline
-            "inuse":"Whether used"       // [ disable, enable ], enable for in used, disable for not used },
+            "inuse":"Whether used",       // [ "disable", "enable" ], enable for in used, disable for not used "manual":"Whether setting"    // [ "disable", "enable" ], enable for force use it manual },
         //"ifname object":{ ... }     How many extern connections how many properties show }